larsvidar/football/README.md

 ## Running the app on Localhost
 First of all, create an .env.local file (use _example.env.local_ as a starting-point).
 Fill out:
-	-APIURL: Url for sending graphql-requests.
+- APIURL: Url for sending graphql-requests.
-	-DEFAULT_TOURNAMENT_ID: Id of tournament to be loaded if no other tournament-id is defined.
+- DEFAULT_TOURNAMENT_ID: Id of tournament to be loaded if no other tournament-id is defined.

 To run the development server: